djeikyb/qr/readme.md

-Glances at the clipboard and if it seems like a qr code, decodes it.
+QrPaste: Glances at the clipboard and—

+QrGlass: Glances at your screen and—

+—tries to decode it.

 Tested (barely) on macos and nothing else.